 Fee Payment Forms:

-You can find the fee payment forms below in our Document Library.
+You can find the following fee payment forms in our Document Library.

 For Growers: Your land is eligible for crop certification if there have been no prohibited substances applied within the last 36 contiguous months.
 You must be able to provide records proving that no prohibited substances applied in that period.
 This is covered in OGP 3C: Previous Land Use Affirmation.
 If you have not had management of the land for any part of the previous 36 months, the previous land manager will need to fill out OGP 3C for the portion of time they had management of the land.